 - Preheat oven to 350 degrees F.

-- Cut the challah into ½-inch cubes.
+- Cut the challah into small, ½-inch cubes (similar in size to Stovetop Stuffing).
 Divide cubed challah in a single layer between 2 baking sheets.
-Over each tray of cubed bread, pour 2 tablespoons olive oil (¼ cup total), ½ teaspoon dried parsley (1 teaspoon total), ¼ teaspoon dried sage (½ teaspoon total), ½ teaspoon salt (1 teaspoon total), and ¼ teaspoon black pepper (½ teaspoon total).
+Over each tray of cubed bread, pour 2 tablespoons olive oil (¼ cup total), ½ teaspoon dried parsley (1 teaspoon total), ¼ teaspoon ground sage (½ teaspoon total), ½ teaspoon salt (1 teaspoon total), and ¼ teaspoon black pepper (½ teaspoon total).
 Gently toss with your hands to coat the bread.

-- Toast bread for about 20 to 25 minutes, or until dried and crispy.
+- Toast bread for about 22 to 25 minutes, stirring halfway through, until dried and crispy.
 Remove from the oven and set aside to cool.

 - Turn the oven up to 375 degrees F. Grease a 9x13 baking dish with nonstick spray.